-I will stick with the Fetch Box for a couple of months to see how it performs day to day.
-It does cost $10 a month which does include the unit hire so all up I will be down a bit in cost, but I should still be able to get a good price for my used TiVo unit when I sell it to help offset
+I will stick with the Fetch Box for two months to see how it performs day to day.
+It costs $10 a month which includes the unit hire so all up I will be down a bit in cost, but I should still be able to get a good price for my used TiVo unit when I sell it to help offset

 Ice TV are another subscription based episode guide service that is renowned as the most accurate at timing shows.
 You do need to provide your own hardware through.